com-480-data-visualization/projet-2024-ljc/README.md

 ### Related work

 - What others have already done with the data?
-> There are numerous papers, reports and websitse discussing the environmental impact of fast-fashion brands.
+> There are numerous papers, reports and websites discussing the environmental impact of fast-fashion brands.
 Here are some examples:
 > - The website mentioned in dataset 4 section.
 > - [This report](https://www.eionet.europa.eu/etcs/etc-wmge/products/etc-wmge-reports/plastic-in-textiles-potentials-for-circularity-and-reduced-environmental-and-climate-impacts) adressing the presence of plastic in textiles.
 It provides an overview of the current data on the production and consumption of synthetic polymers in Europe.
 It also provides insights into the environmental impacts of synthetic textiles, focusing on resource and water usage, greenhouse gas emissions, chemical usage and the release of microplastic.
 > - Some websites discuss the environmental impact of fast-fashion via numbers and statistics, such as [the European Parliament website](https://www.europarl.europa.eu/topics/en/article/20201208STO93327/the-impact-of-textile-production-and-waste-on-the-environment-infographics) or [this one](https://illuminem.com/illuminemvoices/behind-the-seams-shocking-fast-fashion-statistics-you-need-to-know).

 - Why is your approach original?

 > As we can see, the environmental impact of fast-fashion has been widely discussed.
 Thus, we wondered what new perspective we can bring to the subject.
 We noticed that most of the reports are overviews about fast-fashion in general, with a lot of information.
-Instead of having numbers and statistics from nowhere, our approach aims to tell a story, a story that provides simple but impactful visualizations and examples tto help our audience to realise the environmental impact of clothing production.
+Instead of having numbers and statistics from nowhere, our approach aims to tell a story, a story that provides simple but impactful visualizations and examples to help our audience to realise the environmental impact of clothing production.

 - What source of inspiration do you take?
 > - [This document](https://librairie.ademe.fr/ged/4367/lrdml_expo_affiche_a2_conception_version_def.pdf) is constructed in a way we want to transmit our story.